 Pandora opened several years ago and offers guests a unique opportunity to visit an alien planet and fly on a banshee.
 That banshee can be ridden on the famous Flight of Passage attraction.

 If action isn’t your thing, you might prefer to enjoy a peaceful boat ride through a river of bioluminescence, Na’vi River Journey.

-Regardless of your reason for visiting the Pandora, World of Avatar, one thing is certain.
+Regardless of your reason for visiting Pandora, World of Avatar, one thing is sure.
 You can prepare yourself to be blown away by the beauty.

 Pandora, World of Avatar Attractions

 Pandora is home to one of the most popular attractions in Walt Disney World, Flight of Passage.
 Since the attraction opened, it has become one of the most sought-after attractions in Disney Park’s history.

 In addition to Flight of Passage, a slow-moving boat ride opened, Na’vi River Journey.
 However, this attraction hasn’t been nearly as popular as the thrill ride.

 With that said, Na’vi River Journey is a scenic boat ride that’s unique to the land and to all of Walt Disney World.

 If you are visiting Pandora, the World of Avatar, for the first time, then Flight of Passage is a priority.
 You don’t want to miss it.

 Additionally, to get the entire experience, you’ll likely want to ride via the standby queue at least once.
 If not, you won’t see the Avatar because the Lightning Lane bypasses it.